edoardodraetta/discan/README.md

 Shiny apps can be run in the [terminal](https://shiny.rstudio.com/py/docs/get-started.html).

-To use, simply enter a list of genes, select the phenotypes which characterize your syndrome (either individually or by selecting a canonical [OMIM](https://omim.org) disease)
+To use, simply enter a list of genes, select the phenotypes which characterize your syndrome (either individually or by selecting a canonical [OMIM](https://omim.org) disease).
+Then, click compute.